 Do not forget to edit the created TOKEN and APP_NAME that you obtain through Heroku.

-Besides, we create a Procfile that contains a line:
+Besides, we create a Procfile that contains the following line:

 web: python3 bot.py